 Sammy the Christmas Cat

 Meet Sammy the Snow Cat.
 If you ask me, Sammy looks more like a Christmas bear, because in the photo, it doesn’t look like the ears are as pointy as a cat’s would be.
 Furthermore, the cat, as originally designed, doesn’t have any whiskers (If I make this pattern, I may add some whiskers to make the cat look more cat-like).
 But either way, what you have here is an adorable toy that will delight the sweet Child who discovers it under the Christmas tree on Christmas morning.
-It’s really a cute toy, regardless of whether you pretend it’s a Christas cat or a Christmas bear.
+It’s really a cute toy, regardless of whether you pretend it’s a Christmas cat or a Christmas bear.

 Snowbird Christmas Ornament Pattern